 3. The Board Must Govern through the President

-The Board holds only one individual responsible for carrying out its policy directions —its chief executive.
+The Board holds only one individual responsible for carrying out its policy directions — its chief executive.
 While the Board clearly delegates administrative responsibilities, the President is encouraged to consult the Board before making decisions on highly sensitive matters.
 If the Board loses faith in its administrator, the President should be replaced as quickly as possible.

 4. Trusteeship Is a Joint Endeavor

 The Board of Trustees acts only as a body; with the exception of the Chair, individual members should not presume to speak for the Board.
 Aggressive, hard-working and concerned Board members are occasionally asked to assist the Administration with difficult operating matters.
 Trustees must exercise self-restraint in such instances.
-To be effective, the Board must realize that self-discipline is as important as disciplining the Administration; therefore, Trustees should not make special requests of administrative officers except through the established chain of command, i.e. through the Executive Secretary, through the President or through vice presidential liaisons to Board committees.
+To be effective, the Board must realize that self-discipline is as important as disciplining the Administration; therefore, Trustees should not make special requests of administrative officers except through the established chain of command, i.e. through the Executive Secretary, through the President, or through vice presidential liaisons to Board committees

 5. Individual Responsibility of Members

-Members are elected to boards for many different reasons: demonstrated leadership skills, affluence, reward for interest, social standing, political connections, administrative achievements or fund-raising potential.
+Members are elected to boards for many different reasons: demonstrated leadership skills, affluence, reward for interest, social standing, political connections, administrative achievements, or fundraising potential.
 Regardless of the reasons for election, they must realize they cannot be good Board members unless they regularly participate in the work of the Board.

-Participation means studying thoroughly all important matters facing the institution so the Trustee’s vote will serve as a guiding light.
-Fund raising is also an important responsibility.
+Participation means studying thoroughly all-important matters facing the institution so the Trustee’s vote will serve as a guiding light.
+Fundraising is also an important responsibility.
 Educational matters are the most important, since education is the reason for the institution’s existence.
 It is particularly important that Board members read and study all information provided to them in advance of meetings.

 6. Results Must Be Evaluated

 One of the most important roles of the Board is the evaluation of results.
-This means evaluation of progress in achieving objectives and goals, of policy control as it is administered by the chief executive, of the quality of the educational programs offered, of the management of risk within its risk tolerance, of the use of available resources, of the extent to which plans are carried out, and of the adequacy of management.
+This means evaluation of progress in achieving objectives and goals, of policy control as it is administered by the chief executive, of the quality of the educational programs offered, of the management of risk within its risk tolerance, of the use of available resources, of the extent to which plans are carried out and of the adequacy of management.
 Such evaluations are difficult if there are no clear yardsticks against which to measure.
-The Board may use the vision, mission and University goals as initial yardsticks by which to judge and evaluate the progress of the University.
+The Board may use the vision, mission, and University goals as initial yardsticks by which to judge and evaluate the progress of the University.
 The process of evaluation cannot be delegated — the Board must perform it.
 The Board may need help in the evaluation process, but this in no way mitigates the Board’s primary responsibility of seeing that evaluation is conducted regularly.
 Evaluation can be the Board’s most satisfying accomplishment, as well as its primary challenge.

 7. The Board Must Insist on Planning

-The Board can exercise valid judgment on far-ranging issues only if it is regularly supplied with updated plans on educational, research and public service programs, enrollment, faculty, buildings, administration and financing.
+The Board can exercise valid judgment on far-ranging issues only if it is regularly supplied with updated plans on educational, research and public service programs, enrollment, faculty, buildings, administration, and finances.
 To obtain these required points of reference for decision-making, the Board requires that the Administration bring to it well-reasoned strategic plans linked to the University’s vision, mission and goals.
 Plans should be updated annually, and regular progress reports should be provided to the Board.

-MEANS OF CONTROL
+B. MEANS OF CONTROL

 1. Control by Objectives